Teachers often say that they wish their pupils were more responsible for their own learning.

 Researchers have found that as children grow, they have an increasing desire for autonomy.
 Self-directed learning may be one way of harnessing that natural desire.

-So how do we guide students to become self-directed learners?
+So how do we guide students to become self-directed learners in a learning environment?

 Below are some suggestions to help your students along the path to a meaningful learning experience that will last through adulthood.